edgecollective/edge-blog/co2/index.md

 Exponential fits can even be built into online web platforms, in order to facilitate this fitting procedure and generate ACH values more directly.

+### 5. Easy to modify, upgrade, improve

+Firmware bugs are unavoidable; it's useful if it possible (and easy) to upgrade the firmware on a device as new fixes emerge.
+New features and enhancements can also be added that way, too.

+Having open source firmware and hardware designs allows for anyone who is interested to participate in an ongoing, iterative process of improvement of the device.

 ## The case for 'open source'

 Practitioners who urgently want to apply the CO2 tracer gas method to assess indoor ventilation should use any off-the-shelf, inexpensive CO2 monitors that best meet the above design criteria.